albertopirillo/robotics-projects-2021/README.md

+This repository contains the lab projects for the Robotics course of AA.
+2020-2021 at Politecnico di Milano.

+Both the projects are implemented in ROS, an open-source robotics middleware suite.

-# First Robotics project
+# First project
-## SCOUT 2.0: Odometry with ROS, AA.
-2020-2021
+## SCOUT 2.0: Odometry with ROS
-Estimate linear and angular velocity from motors speed and then compute odometry, using C/C++ language.
+Estimate linear and angular velocity from motors speed and then compute odometry, using the C++ language.

 **1.** Compute odometry using skid steering (approx) kinematics
    - using Euler and Runge-Kutta integration